 Your bird was born expecting to be in a flock.
-When the bird comes in your home you become its flock.
+When the bird comes into your home you become its flock.

 We have interactions with caged bird keepers from around the planet every day.
-“He won’t eat that” “I’ve tried that” “I just can’t get him off of his sunflower seed diet” (yes we actually hear that a lot – sigh)
+“He won’t eat that” “I’ve tried that” “I just can’t get him off of his sunflower seed diet” (yes we actually hear that a lot – sigh).

-And so we’ll talk about food in a minute because you can’t talk about feeding your bird without talking about the social interactions your bird is seeking at feeding time.
+We talk about food in a minute because you can’t talk about feeding your bird without talking about the social interactions your bird is seeking at feeding time.